Hiblton/shop-aws-infra/README.md

 * Integrate the getProductsById lambda to return via GET `/products/{productId}` request a single product from the database.

+# Task 4.3

+* Create a lambda function called createProduct under Product Service which will be triggered by the HTTP POST method.

+* The requested URL should be `/products`.

+* Implement its logic so it will be creating a new item in a Products table.

+* Save the URL (API Gateway URL) to execute the implemented lambda functions for later - you'll need to provide it in the PR (e.g in PR's description) when submitting the task.

+# Additional (optional) tasks

+* +6 (All languages) - POST `/products` lambda functions returns error 400 status code if product data is invalid
+* +6 (All languages) - All lambdas return error 500 status code on any error (DB connection, any unhandled error in code)
+* +6 (All languages) - All lambdas do `console.log` for each incoming requests and their arguments

 # Welcome to your CDK TypeScript project